Wisconsin State Law Library

 Wis JI-Criminal 1205

-§ 940.225(2)(a) Second degree sexual assault: sexual contact or intercourse without consent by use or threat of force or violence
+§ 940.225(1)(c) First degree sexual assault: sexual intercourse without consent by use or threat of force or violence while aided and abetted

 Summary

-To be guilty of this offense, the prosecution must prove that the defendant had sexual contact or sexual intercourse with another person without their consent, and did so by using or threatening to use force or violence.
+To be guilty of this offense, the prosecution must prove that the defendant had sexual intercourse with another person without that person’s consent; that the sexual intercourse occurred by use or threat of force or violence; and that the defendant was aided and abetted by one or more other persons.

 Elements of the Offense

-3. Use or Threat of Force or Violence: The defendant must have used or threatened to use force or violence to carry out the sexual assault.
+3. Use or Threat of Force or Violence: The defendant had sexual intercourse with the victim by use or threat of force or violence.
+The use or threat of force or violence may occur before or as part of the sexual intercourse.

 Jury Instruction